ddl-hust/blog/201909/18-mirrors-test.md

 Reading state information...
 Done
 All packages are up to date.

-real    0m4.961s
-user    0m1.664s
-sys     0m0.206s

-time apt install xfce4 gnome libreoffice  vlc -d -y
+apt install xfce4 gnome libreoffice  vlc -d -y
 0 upgraded, 1574 newly installed, 0 to remove and 0 not upgraded.
 Need to get 1014 MB of archives.
 Fetched 1005 MB in 37min 31s (446 kB/s)